-During FY2013, NMSD was involved with a major capital project having to do with the renovation of Dillon Hall basement, annex, infrastructure in front of Delgado, Dining, and Dillon Halls, and building a new library.
+During FY2014, NMSD was involved with a major capital project having to do with the completion of renovation of Dillon Hall basement, annex, infrastructure in front of Delgado, Dining, and the completion of building a new library.
 The Dillon Hall basement will house Transportation, Health Center, Educational Consultation and Training, and Early Intervention and Involvement Departments.
-The total expenditures for the year, based on the annual audit, were \$1,381,869.
-The funding sources were a severance tax bond from the state, and funding from the Public Schools Facility Authority (PSFA).
-There was a question as to how revenues and expenditures were to be recorded for PSFA because NMSD did not cover any of the expenditures or receive any revenues from PSFA as their accounting department handled all the transactions.
-This topic is covered in a later part of this report.
+The total expenditures for the year, based on the annual audit were \$4,534,653.
+The funding sources were a severance tax bond from the state and from the Public Schools Facility Authority (PSFA).

-For the year ended June 30, 2013 net position increased by \$1,202,436 or 2.5% from June 30, 2012.
-This brought the School's net position to \$50,139,664 for the end of the fiscal year.
+For the year ended June 30, 2014, net position increased by \$2,756,738 or 5.5% from June 30, 2013.
+This brought the School's net position to \$52,896,401 for the end of the fiscal year.